 BT: Bhutan is a relatively remote destination, off the beaten path, if you will.
 Why do you think our backpacking community should be giving it a look when planning their next trip?

 Wagner & Liany: Bhutan is, indeed, a place off the beaten track.
 It receives around 150 thousand tourists per year, which helps keep the country’s wilderness unexplored and pristine.
 Nevertheless, this is changing very fast.
 It is like a trip to Cuba.
-If you went to Cuba 10 years ago, you’d see an unexplored country, still very much set in their ways.
-If you travel to Cuba now, seeing how often it is appearing in social media, it is losing its charm to make way to uncontrolled tourism, as friends have shared with me.
+If you went to Cuba 10 years ago, you’d see an unexplored country, still very much set in its ways.
+If you travel to Cuba now, seeing how often it is appearing in social media, it is losing its charm to make way for uncontrolled tourism, as friends have shared with me.

 In order to maintain its identity and attempt to keep the country as wild as possible, it is expensive to come here.
 The country charges a daily fee of US$250 per day (US$200 off-season), from which US$63 goes directly to the maintenance of national parks and reforestation.
-This fee covers everything: 3-star accommodation, food, driver and a guide (the guide is non-negotiable).
+This fee covers everything: 3-star accommodation, food, driver, and a guide (the guide is non-negotiable).

 Our backpacking community should be looking into coming to Bhutan because its “wildness” will not last much longer.
 In the next 10 years, you will not see the real Bhutan anymore, unfortunately.
 Come, and come soon!
 The investment is big, but the rewards are huge!

 BT: What did you find the most challenging about moving your life to a new country?
 Any tips for dealing with challenges, for those backpackers also looking to make a major move?